berezhinskiy/ecoflow_exporter/docker-compose/README.md

 Exporter should run along with [Prometheus](http://prometheus.io) and [Grafana](https://grafana.com).
 If you want to recive notifications to [Telegram](https://telegram.org) it is requred to startup [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/) as well.

-⚠️ This article not covers Telegram-related things.
-Such as new bot token creation process, joining to the chat and so on.
+⚠️ This article does not cover Telegram-related things such as new bot token creation process, joining to the chat and so on.
 Please, talk directly to [Bot Father](https://telegram.me/BotFather)

 ## Compose